wadpac/GGIR/docs/news/index.md

 ## CHANGES IN GGIR VERSION 2.6-2

-- Part 1: Can now handle .gt3x produced by CentrePoint but for now user needs to change upercase file extension to lowercase
+- Part 1: Can now handle .gt3x produced by CentrePoint but for now user needs to change uppercase file extension to lowercase

 - Part 1: Fixed issue [\#520](https://github.com/wadpac/GGIR/issues/520)
   with handling Movisens data